mcstephe/docker-compose-files/htpc/readme.md

 Run `docker-compose build`.
 It will

-* install CouchPotato, Sonarr, Sabnzbd, and Plex in your container
+* installs containers
 * expose ports 5050, 8989, 8080, and 32400

 ## Start

-Run `docker-compose up` to create and start CouchPotato, Sonarr, Sabnzbd, and Plex containers.
+Run `docker-compose up` to create and start containers.
 The app should then be running on your docker daemon on ports 5050, 8989, 8080, and 32400

 Refer to the references section for setup instructions for each app.